score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 linkTitle: "Score schema"
 weight: 9
 description: >
-  Low level reference docs for your project.
+  Reference documentation for the Score Specification.
 ---

-## Top Level Structure

-Score file describes a single workload and includes:
+## Score structure

+The Score Specification file contains the following top-level schema definitions.
+Use these definitions to describe a single {{< glossary_tooltip text="Workload" term_id="workload" >}}.

-- `containers`: that executes workload’s tasks
+- `containers`: defines how the Workload's tasks are executed.
-- `resources`:(dependencies) needed by the workload
+- `resources`: defines dependencies needed by the Workload.
-- `service`: exported by the workload for other application components or for the outer world
+- `service`: defines how an application can expose its resources when executed.

 ## Resources definition

-Score allows users to define the resources their service relies on.
+Score allows users to describe the relationship between workloads and their dependent resources in an environment-agnostic way.

 It does not declare who, when, and how it should provision the resource in the target environment.

-The only purpose for the resource definition is to validate resources references in the same Score file.
+The only purpose for the resource definition is to validate resources references in the same Score Specification file.

 The resource could be anything.
 Score doesn't differentiate resources by types.

-It is up to Score implementation (CLI tool) to resolve the resource by name, type, or any other meta information available.
+It is up to {{< glossary_tooltip text="Platform CLI" term_id="platform-cli" >}} to resolve the resource by name, type, or any other meta information available.

-## Schema
+## Resources

 ```yaml
 resources: